A FREE Workshop For Pregnant & New Moms Brought To You By The Postpartum Depression Alliance of IL & Dr. Sarah Allen

 This workshop provides a safe and non-judgmental way to discuss the demands of motherhood and how your life and relationships have or will change.

 We often lose sight of our own needs when we are a mom and as well as looking at the challenges parenting brings, we will talk about ways you can look after yourself emotionally so you have the emotional reserves to look after your family.

 It is appropriate for both first-time and more experienced moms.

-A Little Bit About Me & About The PPD Alliance of IL
+A Little Bit About Me & About The PPD Alliance of Illinois

 I feel passionate about helping women feel supported when they journey through motherhood and I have made it my mission for the past 20+ years.
-I run this workshop 4 times a year in my role as Director of the Postpartum Depression Alliance of IL so I want to share a little bit about the Alliance and also my experience.
+I run this workshop in my role as Director of the Postpartum Depression Alliance of IL so I want to share a little bit about the Alliance and also my experience.

 Women can feel very isolated when they get home from the hospital with a new baby and it can be hard to meet other new moms or have an opportunity to discuss the day-to-day challenges of parenting.
 For many, feelings of anxiousness and /or sadness last longer than the couple of weeks we call the “baby blues”.
 If you are feeling unsure or overwhelmed or just want to talk with other new moms, this workshop is for you.

 If we have spoken on the phone you would have realized from my accent that I am from England.
 When I did my doctoral thesis there I researched postpartum depression and also the impact of traumatic birth experiences.
 During that time I was attached to the maternity wards of a large city hospital and I worked with many new moms.
 I naturally carried on doing the same work here when I set up a practice in Northbrook 19 years ago because that is what I love to do.